Sanketh149/Conquistador_01/README.md

 Admin panel for managing the system

 Additional Features
 Chat-Bot to know more about the Website
 Speech recognition in the Chat-Bot
-Create and Download Resume
+Create and Download Resume.

 Technologies Used
 Frontend: HTML, CSS, JavaScript, Bootstrap